This post contains affiliate links. Read my disclosure policy here.

 FAQs

 Yes, it freezes really well for 2-3 months and will be perfectly moist and tender after thawing.
-Just make sure the cake is completely cooled and wrap each piece really well before storing it.
+Make sure the cake is completely cooled and wrap each piece really well before storing it.

 Yes, you can frost a cake straight out of the freezer without thawing.
 Freezing a cake makes it sturdier and the frosting glides on easily without crumbs getting in the way.
 Just give it an hour before serving it.